Chiropractic Rockville, MD

 Neck Problems Can Lead to Headaches

-Cervicogenic headache can come from issues with the bones in your neck (vertebrae), joints, or neck muscles.
+Cervicogenic headaches can come from issues with the bones in your neck (vertebrae), joints, or neck muscles.
 Engaging in sedentary activities and spending many hours in a fixed position or posture, such as sitting in front of a computer, can increase irritation of the cervical spine in the neck.
-This produces muscle tension in not only the neck, but the upper back and scalp, as well, causing your head to ache.
+This produces muscle tension in not only the neck but also the upper back and scalp, causing your head to ache.

-People in certain jobs, like carpenters, hair stylists, and truck drivers, can get cervicogenic headaches from the way they hold their heads when they engage in work activities.
+People in specific jobs, like carpenters, hairstylists, and truck drivers, can get cervicogenic headaches from how they hold their heads when they engage in work activities.
 Sometimes this type of headache happens in people who hold their heads out in front of their bodies, an issue called “forward head motion.”
 This position puts extra weight on your neck and upper back.
-Many things can trigger a cervicogenic headache, however, and sometimes there’s no way to figure out exactly what is causing it.
+However, many things can trigger a cervicogenic headache, and sometimes there’s no way to figure out precisely what is causing it.

 How Long Does a Course of Chiropractic Treatment Last?

-While it can be difficult to answer the question directly, there are factors that can affect the required length of chiropractic treatment.
-Understanding these factors may help you to apply them to your situation and give you a basic idea of whether your treatment course may be shorter or longer, relatively speaking.
+While it can be challenging to answer the question directly, some factors can affect the required length of chiropractic treatment.
+Understanding these factors may help you to apply them to your situation and give you a basic idea of whether your treatment course may be shorter or longer.

 The length of your chiropractic course depends upon what you want to get out of treatment.
-If you want to correct the underlying problem that is causing the pain, you may need more adjustments over a longer period of time.
+If you’re going to correct the underlying problem causing the pain, you may need more adjustments over a longer time.
 However, if all you want is pain relief, you may require a shorter duration of treatment.
-However, in that scenario, there is a greater risk of your pain coming back sooner or later.
+However, there is a greater risk of your pain coming back sooner or later in that scenario.

 Duration of Pain

-If you have been experiencing pain and other symptoms over many years, it may take a longer treatment course with more adjustments before you start seeing results.
-With chronic pain, the underlying problem has been there for a prolonged period of time, meaning that it can take longer to resolve.
+If you have been experiencing pain and other symptoms over many years, it may take a more comprehensive treatment course with more adjustments before you start seeing results.
+With chronic pain, the underlying problem has been there for a prolonged time, which can take longer to resolve.